grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "No fuckin' way.
 It's one of the fuckin' originals that came with the fucking boat --- decades old.
 The brushes on the pump motor are fucking shot."

-Captain Percy suddenly remembered the pump motor in the depot hardware shop that she had neglected to purchase.
+Percy suddenly remembered the pump motor in the depot hardware shop that she had neglected to purchase.
 She looked down at her bowl and scraped together a spoonful of what remained.

 "Ah.
 Well..."
 Hemi turned heftily to look at Gregory.
 "Gregory, leave your eggs aside and go down to the cargo hold with Chips.
 Rig up one or two of the portable bilges to pump into the trim tanks.
 Hopefully that will hold us until we can come shallower."